hmc-sysadmin/labs/passwords.md

 passwords against its preloaded list of common passwords to see how secure your system's passwords are.

-As you know from the reading, John can run in regular, single, wordlist, and incremental modes.
-Just to elaborate, single mode uses a dictionary created out of a user's gecos fields, entries in the `/etc/passwd` file that contain general information about users like their real name and contact information.
+John can run in regular, single, wordlist, and incremental modes.
+Single mode uses a dictionary created out of a user's *gecos fields*, entries in the `/etc/passwd` file that contain general information about users like their real name and contact information.
 In incremental mode, John will try all possible variations of ASCII characters for passwords up to 13 characters long.